 The last line says it all: “…if you develop the habit of respecting others, you are likely to command respect from them.”

-Courtesy and politeness actually applies all aspects of life.
-E-mail is now a part of everyday life.
-While many feel e-mail is informal, there is nothing informal about success in business.
+Courtesy and politeness apply to all aspects of life.
+Email is now a part of everyday life.
+While many feel email is informal, there is nothing casual about business success.

-When it comes to your business e-mail activities, underestimating or disregarding courtesy and politeness — which lends to a perceived level of professionalism — is your choice to make.
+When it comes to your business email activities, underestimating or disregarding courtesy and politeness — which leads to a perceived level of professionalism — is your choice to make.

 Do you choose success?